stschiff/msmc/README.md

 To build and run MSMC, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.

-To build the program, simply run `make` in thehwere msmc resides.
+To build the program, simply run `make` in the directory in which your copy of the source code is located.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

-A precompiled version will be made available for Mac OS X and for Linux very soon.
+A precompiled version will be made available for Mac OS X and for Linux.
+Please check later.

 # Usage for population size estimates
 ## Input files